 Pululahua’s last known eruption was around 2400 years ago.
 This eruption formed the caldera that is seen there today.

 Visitors to Pululahua can opt to make the trek into the crater, take a horseback riding tour, or simply admire the unique crater from the Ventanillas lookout point.
 For hikers, a guide isn’t required but is highly recommended in order to make the most of your visit.

 Pululahua is a popular day trip from Quito.
 For tourists, one of the easiest ways to visit Pululahua is to take a group tour, many of which combine Pululahua with a visit to Mitad del Mundo.
 Plus, since Ecuador is a great country to visit on a budget, these tours tend to be pretty affordable.
 You can also take a taxi or the bus to Pululahua from Quito.

 Villarica is one of the most impressive active volcanos in Chile.
 The nearest town to Villarica is Pucon, known for its numerous adventure tours such as rafting, mountain biking, hiking, or skydiving over the volcano.
 In fact, climbing Villarica is considered one of the most adventurous things to do in Pucon.

 The top of the cone of the volcano is covered by snow most of the year, and you will need special equipment in order to climb it.
 You can only go up the volcano with one of the accredited climbing companies based in Pucon, or, if you manage to obtain a special permit.

-Climbing Villarica it not easy at all and you must be sure that the guide you hire is a professional, has climbed the volcano many times, and knows what to do in case of emergency.
+Climbing Villarica is not easy at all, and you must be sure that the guide you hire is a professional, has climbed the volcano many times, and knows what to do in case of emergency.